|

 youths who tend to congregate in the area, particularly at night and parking problems

-The objectors listed 27 licensed premises in Earlsdon,
+would be worsened by deliveries etc. The objectors listed 27 licensed premises in Earlsdon,

 including 5 off-licences and the Co-op.
 In the Earlsdon Street area alone there are three